g-batalhao-a/PLOG/PROJ/README.md

 ### TO-DO:

 - [X] Fix movement bug (currently moving in diagonals);
-- [ ]  Figure out how to store points (associate to Player, to Piece?...);
+- [X]  Figure out how to store points (associate to Player, to Piece?...);
-- [ ]  Figure out how to store stack of pieces (if we want to store it in a piece, Head-Piece & Tail-Captured Pieces, must change display and replace functions);
+- [X]  Figure out how to store stack of pieces (if we want to store it in a piece; Head-Piece & Tail-Captured Pieces, must change display and replace functions);
 - [ ]  Function to check if there is a possible capture (check every piece before turn and see if there is a value diferent than empty next to it ?);
-- [ ]  Function to count points and decide who wins;
+- [ ]  Function to count points and, if necessary, count length of stack and decide who wins;
 - [ ]  Menu, for easier access and to choose size of board maybe;